nanbei45/metaTP/README.md

 <br>
 At the same time, we can perform the tasks we want in the overall process.
 #### 1. Download the sra sequence according to the ACC number
-The metaTP pipeline integrates data download options using the SRA toolkit.
+The metaTP pipeline integrates data download options using the SRA toolkit, run the following command to implement this function.
 ```Bash
 snakemake prefetch_sra2fastq
 ```
 #### 2. Sequence quality test
-Assess the quality of FASTQ files using FastQC.<br>
+Assess the quality of FASTQ files using FastQC,run the following command to implement this function.<br>
 ```Python
 snakemake QC_test
 ```